Remedial Massage Package

 In Australia, remedial massage therapists do extra training to obtain a diploma in remedial massage, and if they have this qualification are able to offer health fund rebates on their massages.

-Ripple has remedial therapists in all regions and is able to offer health fund rebates on all massages.
-To book just call 0438 567 906 or online at Remedial Massage
+Ripple has remedial therapists in all regions and is able to offer health fund rebates on remedial massages.

-Here are some of our favourite tips for you to get the most out of your remedial massage.
+Here are some of our favourite remedial massage tips for you to get the most out of your remedial massage.

 - Another way to heat up the muscles is with a wheat heat pack or hot water bottle.
 Apply to the area both before and after the massage to encourage healing.